 This is not just about financial success but about creating something that is meaningful, enjoyable, and manageable in the context of all the other things (and people) that matter in your life.

-The scorecard includes a simple checklist with statements across the 5 pillars to help you evaluate where the gaps are, along with clear indicated actions for each pillar to help you close those gaps and build the business and life that you’re after.
+This free diagnostic tool includes a simple checklist with statements across the 5 pillars to help you evaluate where the gaps are, along with clear indicated actions for each pillar to help you close those gaps and build the business and life that you’re after.

 BROUGHT TO YOU BY